-Texas Fertility Center & Austin IVF are certified by multiple agencies to insure quality care for the infertility patients
+Texas Fertility Center & Ovation Fertility are certified by multiple agencies to insure quality care for the infertility patients

-Most of the quality IVF laboratories in the United States, like Austin IVF, are members of the Society of Assisted Reproductive Technology (SART).
+Most of the quality fertility practices in the US, like Texas Fertility Center are members of the Society of Assisted Reproductive Technology (SART).
 This organization sets standards for performance and guidance for behavior and operation for IVF clinics and their laboratories.

 SART’s goal is the improvement of care for the IVF patient.
 In order to be a member of SART, an IVF laboratory must earn certification through an extensive inspection by one of three organizations.

 CAP uses experienced embryologists from major IVF programs as their inspectors.
 The importance of this is that these individuals work in IVF and they know the laboratory very well.
 They are committed to making their field better by maintaining rigorous standards that are upheld by thorough inspections of the laboratories.
 These inspections require both the Embryology lab and the Andrology lab of Austin IVF to maintain quality throughout the year in order to pass this lengthy examination of protocols, techniques, equipment and personnel, as well as documentation of the quality control, assurance and improvement in the labs.

 In addition to CAP, Austin IVF must also earn a certificate from an organization known as CLIA.
 This organization was established by the Federal Clinical Laboratory Improvement Act and is responsible for assuring that clinical laboratories that perform diagnostic testing maintain high standards and are inspected and certified by CAP or one of the other organizations that are deemed to be qualified.
 Finally, the IVF lab is subject to unannounced inspections by the Federal Drug Administration (FDA).
 These inspections are to assure that quality practices are employed by all laboratories that process human cells, such as sperm, eggs and embryos.